Eurovegas: Objections

 There was a campaign called "Stop Eurovegas" supported by many trade unions, socialist leaning politicians and notably the Roman Catholic Archdiocese of Madrid, who claimed the project would provide money laundering for corrupt politicians, prostitution and poverty and excessive temptations for workers to cheat.
 But the main reason why Eurovegas was finally not accepted in Madrid was because Eurovegas promoters wanted to have smoking allowed inside the casinos and the Spanish Gambling Business Owner's Association opposed to that allowance as an act against competition.

 Cancellation

 On 13 December 2013 the Financial Times reported that Sheldon Adelson had cancelled his $30bn Eurovegas project in Spain.
 The stated cause was the refusal of the Spanish government to accede to the legal concessions such as exemption from the Europe-wide prohibition of smoking in enclosed public places and providing long-term guarantees in regard of tax concessions and relaxation of employment regulations.
 The deputy prime minister of Spain at the time, Soraya Sáenz de Santamaría is quoted as saying: "It is impossible to create a legal shield against regulatory changes because the courts are sovereign, majorities can change and the idea of indemnifying against future regulatory changes does not exist in our legal system."

+In film

+Torrente 5: Operación Eurovegas is a Spanish 2014 action comedy film in which corrupt cop José Luis Torrente assembles a team to rob the Eurovegas casino-hotel.